Understanding and Treating Baby Constipation

 Emmy is the founder of Kiindred and mother to 3 little ones.
 Over the last 4 years, she has worked with some of the most credible experts in the parenting space and is a keen contributor on all things parenthood.

-Just like us adults, how often a baby will pass a bowel movement will vary for every, and will also change as they grow and their digestive system matures.
+Just like their grown-up parents… how often a baby will poo varies from baby to baby.
 In the first six weeks, newborns can poop anywhere from every time they feed to just once a week.
-So looking for patterns and any pain or discomfort is key to understanding what is normal for your baby.
+So looking for patterns – and any pain or discomfort, is key to understanding what is normal for your baby.

 • Hard and dry, or crumbly stools that look like small pebbles